dotnet/csharplang/proposals/using.md

 ### case labels without blocks

-A `using declaration` is illegal directly inside a `case` label due to complications around it's actual lifetime.
+A `using declaration` is illegal directly inside a `case` label due to complications around its actual lifetime.
 One potential solution is to simply give it the same lifetime as an `out var` in the same location.
 It was deemed the extra complexity to the feature implementation and the ease of the work around (just add a block to the `case` label) didn't justify taking this route.